apinge/MeloTTS.cpp/README.md

 ### 4. Arguments Description
 You can use `run_tts.bat` or `run_tts.sh` as sample scripts to run the models.
 Below are the meanings of all the arguments you can use with these scripts:

-- `--model_dir`: Specifies the folder containing the model files, dictionary files, and third-party resource files.
+- `--model_dir`: Specifies the folder containing the model files, dictionary files, and third-party resource files, which is `ov_models` folder within the repo.
+You may need to adjust the relative path based on your current working directory.
 - `--tts_device`: Specifies the OpenVINO device to be used for the TTS model.
 The default device is CPU.
 - `--bert_device`: Specifies the OpenVINO device to be used for the BERT model.
 The default device is CPU.
 - `--input_file`: Specifies the input text file to be processed.
+Make sure that the text is in **UTF-8** format.
-- `--output_file`: Specifies the output audio file to be generated.
+- `--output_file`: Specifies the output *.wav audio file to be generated.
 - `--speed`: Specifies the speed of output audio.
 The default is 1.0.
 - `--quantize`: Indicates whether to use an int8 quantized model.
 The default is false, meaning an fp16 model is used by default.
 - `--disable_bert`: Indicates whether to disable the BERT model inference.
 The default is false.